oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/project-settings.md

 - `Externally created in a Kubernetes persistent volume` – With this option, you must create a Kubernetes persistent volume and create the domain on that persistent volume.
 This option is also called Domain-on-PV (DoPV) and WKO calls it PersistentVolume.

-The ToDo List application requires only WebLogic Server and fits well with the Model-in-Image mechanism, so select the `Created in the container from the model in the image` option.
+The ToDo List application requires only WebLogic Server and fits well with the Model-in-Image mechanism, so select `Created in the container from the model in the image`.

 ### Kubernetes Cluster Target Type

-This is where you must choose whether to deploy directly using a Kubernetes cluster, where you install WebLogic Kubernetes Operator and an Ingress controller, or to deploy to Verrazzano.
+This is where you must choose whether to deploy directly using a Kubernetes cluster, where you install `WebLogic Kubernetes Operator` and an Ingress controller, or to deploy to `Verrazzano`.
 Because the Quick Start guide covers both tracks, choose the option that matches the track you plan to follow.

 ### Java Installation